 Having retired from Deloitte in August 2017, James is an Honorary Professor at the Adam Smith Business School at the University of Glasgow, where he is also a part-time doctoral researcher focusing on audit judgment.
 He is working with ICAS as Moderator of the TPS Assurance and Business Systems examinations, and a member of the working group on Corporate Reporting.

-Mark is Professor of Accounting at the School of Economics, Finance and Management at the University of Bristol.
-He obtained his PhD from Cardiff University, where he worked for 17 years.
-He has research interests in the links between financial reporting and capital markets and in corporate audit markets.
-Mark is involved in undergraduate and postgraduate teaching in financial reporting and is also Associate Editor of Accounting and Business Research.
+Mark is Professor of Accounting and head of the School of Accounting and Finance at the University of Bristol.
+He is also joint editor of Accounting and Business Research.
+Mark’s research interests lie in the links between financial reporting and capital markets and in corporate audit markets.
+He is involved in undergraduate and postgraduate teaching in financial reporting and in financial statement analysis.

 Louise is a Professor of Accounting at Newcastle University Business School.
 After training with KPMG to become a chartered accountant and member of ICAS, she held academic positions at Robert Gordon University, Dundee University, Abertay University and St Andrews University.
 Louise is a visiting professor at the University of Bergamo and has been a visiting researcher at the University of Brescia for several years.

 Louise's research interests include international financial reporting, professional accountancy education and NGO governance & accountability.
 She has received research funding for each of these areas which has led to the publication of her research, including the publication of two ICAS monographs.